Carmofur

 Carmofur (INN) or HCFU (1-hexylcarbamoyl-5-fluorouracil) is a pyrimidine analogue used as an antineoplastic agent.
-It is a derivative of fluorouracil, being a lypophilic-masked analog of 5-FU that can be administered orally.
+It is a derivative of fluorouracil, being a lipophilic-masked analog of 5-FU that can be administered orally.

 Biology

 Carmofur prodrug is ingested and taken up in the intestine, overcoming the problem of 5-FU degradation by dihydropyrimidine dehydrogenase.
-Once inside a cell, carmofur prodrug is converted into 5-FU.
+Once inside a cell, the carmofur prodrug is converted into 5-FU.

 Mechanism of action

 The mechanism of action of carmofur prodrug is traditionally thought to be the generation of 5–FU.
 However, carmofur is a highly potent acid ceramidase (AC) inhibitor.
 Ceramide influences cancer cell survival, growth and death.
 Inhibition of AC activity sensitizes tumor cells to the effects of antineoplastic agents and radiation.
 Carmofur, much more effective than temozolomide, has been reported as the small-molecule drug capable of killing adult and pediatric glioblastomas.

 Medicinal uses

 Product marketing for carmofur started in 1981.
 Carmofur has also been used as adjuvant chemotherapy for curatively resected colorectal cancer patients in China, Japan, and Finland for many years.
 Trials and meta-analyses have confirmed that the drug is effective on patients with this cancer type, extending their survival.

 Carmofur has been shown to inhibit the SARS-CoV-2 main protease, and is therefore a promising lead compound to develop new antiviral treatment for COVID-19.